spiral/docs/docs/en/framework/bootloaders.md

 Every Bootloader must be activated in your application kernel.

-In the Spiral Framework, bootloaders can be registered using the constants `Kernel::SYSTEM`, `Kernel::LOAD`, and `Kernel::APP`.
+In Spiral, bootloaders can be registered using the constants `Kernel::SYSTEM`, `Kernel::LOAD`, and `Kernel::APP`.
 These constants allow developers to define which bootloaders should be executed during different stages of the application's initialization process.
 The benefit of this approach is that it allows for a clear separation of concerns and makes it easy to understand which bootloaders are responsible for performing specific tasks.

-Additionally, the Spiral Framework provides methods such as `defineBootloaders`, `defineAppBootloaders`, and `defineSystemBootloaders` which allow for more complex logic and registration of objects, anonymous classes or other advanced use cases.
+Additionally, Spiral provides methods such as `defineBootloaders`, `defineAppBootloaders`, and `defineSystemBootloaders` which allow for more complex logic and registration of objects, anonymous classes or other advanced use cases.
 This gives developers more flexibility and control over the initialization process of the application.